JohnSnowLabs/nlu/docs/en/install.md

 - Strings
 - Arrays of Strings

+## Compatibility with Spark NLP and Spark NLP for Healthcare

+NLU 3.X  is compatible with all Spark NLP 3.X versions.
+NOTE : If Spark NLP releases 3.X+1 and NLU is still on 3.X, then NLU will throw errors.

 </div><div class="block-wrapper"><div class="block-box" markdown="1">

 ### Troubleshoot

 # Troubleshoot

 - On Arch based distributions like Manjaro you might encounter an error because of missing libffi.so.6.